zdravkov/kendo-docs/api/dataviz/treemap.md

 ### findByUid

-Searches for a tile with the given unique identifier.
+Searches for an item with the given unique identifier.
 Applicable when the widget is bound to a [HierarchicalDataSource](/api/framework/hierarchicaldatasource).
-If you want to find a tile by its `id`, use the [dataSource.get()](/api/framework/datasource#get) method and supply its uid to the `findByUid` method.
+If you want to find an item by its `id`, use the [dataSource.get()](/api/framework/datasource#get) method and supply its uid to the `findByUid` method.

 #### Parameters